rehierl/node-tree-outliner/1-1-2-order-theory/0-0-order-theory.md

 * poset - a set with a partial order on it
 * partial order - transitive, reflexive, antisymmetric
-* linear order, chain - are total partial orders
+* linear order, chain - total partial orders
 * hasse diagrams - used to visualize partial orders

 least/greatest elements